zifn/CS289_Coltrims_ML/README.md

 ## Summary

-This codebase implements an analysis of COLd Target Recoil Ion Momentum Spectroscopy (COLTRIMS) scattering data by clustering measurments into potential molecular states.
-We determine the fitness of the clustering by fitting each cluster to an angular distribution and calculating the cross entry between clustering label and predicted fitting label.
+This codebase implements an analysis of COLd Target Recoil Ion Momentum Spectroscopy (COLTRIMS) scattering data by clustering measurements into potential molecular states.
+We use the cross-entropy loss function as a measure of the quality of the clustering.
+This is computed by using the clustering label generated from the clustering algorithm, and the probabilities generated after fitting each cluster to an angular probability distribution to compute the cross-entropy of the clustered results.
 The data analyzed in the final report was graciously provided by the [Atomic, Molecular, and Optical Sciences group](http://amo-csd.lbl.gov/home.php) at LBNL and has not yet been published.
 Thus it cannot be shared.
 Instead we provide a randomly generated dataset 'synthetic.dat' so that our code can be tested.

 Analysis file is 'analysis.py' with source files found in 'src/' and testing files found in 'src/tests/'.